Belle Taylor

 Belle Taylor is a fictional character from the Australian soap opera Home and Away, played by Jessica Tovey.
 She made her first appearance during the episode broadcast on 3 February 2006.
 Belle's storylines included finding her birth mother, a drug addiction, her relationship with Aden Jefferies and being diagnosed with cancer.
-In 2009, it was announced that Tovey had quit the show and the writers took the decision to kill off the character.
+In 2009, it was announced that Tovey had quit the show and the writers decided to kill off the character.
 Belle made her last appearance on 11 August 2009.

 Casting

 Tovey joined Home and Away in 2006 when she was 18.
 The character of Belle was her first television role.
 On joining the cast, Tovey said she was "overwhelmed" and found it "daunting".
 She added "It was hard not to feel intimidated and nervous about joining the cast, this was really my first television role, so it was a huge step".

-Character development
+Development

 Characterisation

 Belle is described as being a "cheeky, extroverted young girl".
 She was full of insecurity from her "disciplined and controlling" upbringing.
 She craved love and attention from her parents, which they never gave to her.
 Belle's parents were shocked to discover their daughter was rejecting their conservative lifestyle and hanging out with the wrong crowd.
 On her character Tovey said "Belle is fantastic, she's sassy and fun with quite a mouth on her!
 We have also seen a more vulnerable side to Belle with her romance with Aden this year and next year, we will see Belle go on a bit of a downward spiral which is a good challenge as an actor".